pjtunstall/0-shell/README.md

 ## Regarding the name

 The root directory and repo are named `0-shell`, as required by the brief.
 Unfortunately clashing conventions have resulted in almost the maximum conceivable variants!
 Rust's build tool, Cargo, doesn't allow a package name to begin with a numeral, hence the package is called `zero-shell` and the lib and bin crates `zero_shell` according to Rust convention.
-When you build the project, either with `cargo run` (to build and run in one step) or `cargo build` (to build only) or `cargo build --release` (to build in release mode), a build script will rename the binary to `0_shell`.
+When you build the project, either with `cargo run` (to build and run in one step) or `cargo build` (to build only) or `cargo build --release` (to build in release mode), a build script will rename the binary `0_shell`.
 It insists on an underscore in place of the dash.
-I gather this makes the name more broadly compatible across operating systems, so I've decided not to process it further (e.g. wrapping the call to Cargo in a shell script, or using a Cargo extension or a build system like `make`).
+This makes the name more broadly compatible across operating systems, so I've decided not to process it further (e.g. wrapping the call to Cargo in a shell script, or using a Cargo extension or a build system like `make`).

 ## Testing